alchemydc/musemeter/memory-bank/testing.md

 - `supertest` for HTTP assertions
 - `nock` for mocking HTTP requests
 - Custom test utilities for common testing scenarios
+- GitHub Actions for automated testing
+- Codecov for coverage reporting and analysis

 ## Test Structure
 ```